 A large Bay private school, Harker has both a lower and upper school with 800 students attending the upper school.
 The school integrates research and study skills from an early age and encourages all students to participate in science and humanities research opportunities both through its own internship program and external programs.
 Many of its students have placed in competitions including Regeneron Science Talent Search and International Physics Olympiad.

 An all-girls private school that is recognized for being one of the Bay Area’s best.
 It has a school body of 430 and a student teacher ratio of 8 to 1.
 The school offers an interdisciplinary curriculum and replacing AP courses with Advanced Topic courses which explore topics in greater depth and emphasize experiential learning.

+The step beyond choosing a high school is gaining acceptance!
 For most, the admission season begins in the middle of the fall with applications due early spring.
-Many schools offer open days which are a great way to get familiar with the school, meet some of the staff and hear what it has to offer.
+Many schools offer open days.
+These open days are a great way to get familiar with the school, meet some of the staff, and hear what it has to offer.

 If you are still undecided on choosing a high school, Empowerly can help!
 We can assist you with researching and weighing up your options.
 Click below to schedule a consult by phone to learn more.